rusefi/rusefi/.github/ISSUE_TEMPLATE.md

-Thank you for taking the time to report an issue!

 To make our work easier, please provide as many details as you can:

+* TYPE: Question | Defect Report | Enhancement Proposal
+* IF Enhancement Proposal: list new configuration fields
-* [ ] What hardware did you use while experiencing the issue?
+* IF Question | Defect Report: What hardware did you use while experiencing the issue?

+* logs: short logs usually benefit from maximum data rate